 If you want to read a book that is based on solid scientific research, “Blink” may not satisfy your need.

-The digital technology industry has been moving in a very fast pace over the last decades.
+The digital technology industry has been moving at a very fast pace over the last decades.
 Companies that are unable to adapt have been left behind (Nokia, Kodak, etc.).
 Agility is a key skill for a company to remain competitive.

 If your time to you is worth saving Then you better start swimming, or you’ll sink like a stone For the times they are a-changing.

-Is it possible for any company to apply Agile ?
-How about big companies, with complex organizations, top-down policies, rigid processes, over-specialized teams, and other bureaucratic burdens ?
-And above all, what is Agile and what is not Agile ?
+Is it possible for any company to apply Agile?
+How about big companies, with complex organizations, top-down policies, rigid processes, over-specialized teams, and other bureaucratic burdens?
+And above all, what is Agile, and what is not Agile?
 First, let’s review the life-cycle of a product.